Deformations and Balian-Low theorems for Gabor frames on the adeles: Introduction

 Finally, we apply our characterization of the groups $G$ for which the Balian--Low theorem for $S_0(G)$ holds to the higher dimensional $S$-adeles associated to a global field $K$.
 We show that we do get a Balian--Low theorem precisely when $K$ is an algebraic number field.
 This generalizes \cite[Theorem C]{En19}, where it was shown that a Balian--Low theorem for a certain lattice in the time-frequency plane of the group $\R \times \Q_p$ holds.
 Below, we state our result for the full adeles associated to a global field:

-\begin{theorem}[cf.\ \Cref{thm:blt_adeles1}, \Cref{thm:blt_adeles2}] Let $K$ be a global field, let $S$ be a set of finite places on $K$ and let $n$ be a natural number.
+\begin{theorem}[cf.\ \Cref{thm:blt_adeles1}, \Cref{thm:blt_adeles2}] Let $K$ be a global field and let $n$ be a natural number.
 Denote by $G = \adeles{K}^n$ the $n$-dimensional adeles associated to $K$.
 Then the following hold: \begin{enumerate} \item If $K$ is an algebraic number field, then the Balian--Low theorem holds for $G$.
 That is, for any lattice $\Delta$ in $\tfp{G}$ of volume $1$ and any $g \in S_0(G)$, the Gabor system $\mathcal{G}(g,\Delta)$ is not a frame for $L^2(G)$. \item If $K$ is a global function field, then the Balian--Low theorem does not hold for $G$.
 In fact, for every lattice $\Lambda$ in $G$, there exist $g \in S_0(G)$ such that $\mathcal{G}(g,\Lambda \times \Lambda^{\perp})$ is an orthonormal basis for $L^2(G)$. \end{enumerate} \end{theorem}

 Finally, we want to remark that our deformation and Balian--Low type results only cover the case of uniform sampling, i.e.\ the point set $\Delta$ is a lattice.
 For Gabor frames on $G = \R^n$, the state of the art is non-uniform Gabor frames, such as in \cite{AsFeKa14,GrOrRo15}.
 In fact, some of the cornerstones of Gabor analysis on $\R^n$, such as the density theorems and the Balian--Low theorem, have in the last few years found non-uniform generalizations beyond the setting of time-frequency analysis \cite{GrRo18,GrHaKl17}.
-In a recent preprint of Gröchenig, Romero, Rottensteiner and van Velthoven \cite{GrRoRo19}, a (nonuniform) Balian--Low type theorem for homogeneous Lie groups was established.
+In a recent paper of Gröchenig, Romero, Rottensteiner and van Velthoven \cite{GrRoRo19}, a (nonuniform) Balian--Low type theorem for homogeneous Lie groups was established.
 While their main theorem generalizes the Balian--Low theorem for Gabor frames on $G=\R^n$, it does not generalize \Cref{intro:thm3}: Many locally compact abelian groups, e.g.\ the adeles over the rationals, are not Lie groups.
-It would be interesting to see whether there is a Balian--Low type theorem that simultaneously generalizes the main result of \cite{GrRoRo19} and \Cref{intro:thm3}.
+Thus, an interesting question is whether there exists a Balian--Low type theorem that simultaneously generalizes the main result of \cite{GrRoRo19} and \Cref{intro:thm3}.

 The paper is structured as follows: In \Cref{sec:groups_automorphisms}, we cover the basics of locally compact abelian groups and their automorphisms, including \Cref{thm:idcomp_equivalences} where we characterize groups with noncompact identity component.
 In \Cref{sec:tfa}, we review time-frequency analysis on LCA groups.
 In \Cref{sec:deformation}, we prove continuity and deformation results for Gabor frames on locally compact abelian groups, including the main result \Cref{thm:pert}.
 In \Cref{sec:blt}, we prove that the Balian--Low theorem for $S_0(G)$ holds for groups with noncompact identity component and fails for groups with compact identity component.
 In \Cref{sec:adeles}, we introduce the higher-dimensional $S$-adeles and apply our results for LCA groups to them.